 5. Using OFFSET Function in Excel for Getting Number Sequence Automatically

 Generally, the OFFSET function returns the reference of a cell or a range of cells.
 Here, you have to insert three parameters within an OFFSET function.
-However, go through the steps below to complete the task.
+However, go through the steps below to add an automatic serial number with formula in Excel.

 - At first, insert the following formula in cell D5.